The Last Outpost (1951 film)

-The Last Outpost is a 1951 American Technicolor Western film directed by Lewis R. Foster, set in the American Civil War with brothers on opposite sides.
-The film is character actor Burt Mustin's film debut at the age of 67.
+The Last Outpost is a 1951 American Technicolor Western film directed by Lewis R. Foster and starring Ronald Reagan and Rhonda Fleming.
+The film is set during the American Civil War, with brothers on opposite sides.

-The film earned an estimated $1,225,000 at the US box office in 1951.
-The Last Outpost had the distinction of being the most successful film for the prolific B movie company, Pine-Thomas Productions.
-The film was re-released in 1962 by Citation Films Inc. under the title Cavalry Charge.
+The film earned an estimated $1,225,000 at the American box office in 1951 and became the most successful film for the prolific B movie company Pine-Thomas Productions.
+The film was rereleased in 1962 by Citation Films under the title of Cavalry Charge.